RichardMulambuzi/RichardMulambuzi/README.md

 **bed-com-29-19/bed-com-29-19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:-->

-- 👋 I’m Richard Mlambuzi
+👋 Hi there!
+I'm Richard Mlambuzi 👋

-- 🌱 I’m currently studying education in computer science @ (UNIMA)
+🌱 Studying computer science education @ UNIMA

-- 💬 Ask me about Java, react, javaScript,Postgres and web development.
+💬 Ask me about Java, React, JavaScript, PostgreSQL, and web development

-- 🔭 I’m currently working on react react apps, restful API and Java Projects.
+🔭 Currently working on React apps, RESTful APIs, and Java projects

-- 👯 I’m looking to collaborate on Nsika.com project
+👯 Looking to collaborate on the exciting Nsika.com project

-- 👀 I’m interested in making websites
+👀 Passionate about creating stunning websites

-- 💞️ I’m looking to collaborate on creating websites
+💞️ Seeking collaboration opportunities for website development

-- 📫 reach me through richardmlambuzi5@gmail.com
+📫 Reach me at richardmlambuzi5@gmail.com

+🚀 Skills & Interests:
+- Web Development 🌐
+- Full Stack Development 🖥️
+- Database Management Systems 🗄️
+- Java Programming ☕
-- 😄 Pronouns:----------------------------
+- Python 🐍

-- ⚡ Fun fact:---------------------------
+- JavaScript ⚡
+- Adobe Photoshop 🎨
+- Computer Technician 💻

+Let's connect and create something amazing together! 😄